 Is there another approach, bad practice, or common mistake you consider crucial for a successful webshop?

 If you found this post helpful, I'd appreciate if you would share it.

 I'm a financial technology professional with 15+ years of experience in payment cards, eCommerce, transaction processing and switching.

-From time to time, I'm sharing some useful tips, tactics and news about Digital Commerce and Fintech.
+From time to time, I'm sharing some useful tips, tactics and news about Digital Commerce, Digital Marketing, and Fintech.